COMPETITION SHOT AFTER DRIBBLE

 4 moves strategically to provide new passing lanes and open space.
 Point guard shifts to an optimal spot on the court to maximize offensive efficiency.

-COMPETITION SHOT AFTER DRIBBLE - STEP 3: Power forward moves to support teammates and maintain constant game flow
+Basketball drill competition shot after dribble, step 3: power forward moves to support teammates and maintain constant game flow

 Power forward moves to support teammates and maintain constant game flow.